 Appearing on camera can be nerve-racking for anyone – especially when you are about to go live.
-You have to stay on message, appear relaxed but confident, and be comfortable with the fact that all eyes, lights, and cameras are on you.
-However, navigating the live shot minefield is a lot simpler if you know what to expect.
+You have to stay on message and appear relaxed but confident.
+At the same time, you have to be comfortable with the fact that all eyes, lights, and cameras are on you.
+That said, navigating the live shot minefield is a lot simpler if you know what to expect.

 Here are some great tips that will get you through the process and show off your natural talent.